 Set on a large natural mound, Launceston Castle dominates the surrounding landscape.
-Begun soon after the Norman Conquest, its focus is an unusual keep consisting of a 13th century round tower built by Richard, Earl of Cornwall, inside an earlier circular shell-keep.
-The tower top is now reached via a dark internal staircase.
+Begun soon after the Norman Conquest, its focus is an unusual keep consisting of a 13th-century round tower built by Richard, Earl of Cornwall, inside an earlier circular shell-keep.
+The tower top can be reached via an internal staircase but once reached, offers breathtaking views of the historic town and countryside.
+Once the administrative headquarters for the Earl of Cornwall, it was a significant location where control could be kept over the various estates in the area.

 Prices and opening times